 Psilocybin and Psilocin

-Psilocybin (O-phosphoryl-4-hydroxy-N,N-dimethyltryptamine, 4-PO-Psilocin, or 4-PO-HO-DMT) is a naturally occurring psychedelic prodrug (a compound that, after ingestion, is converted within the body into a pharmacologically active drug) found in magic mushrooms.
-Upon ingesting psilocybin mushrooms, the psilocybin undergoes the process of dephosphorylation due to the acidic conditions of the stomach and is converted into psilocin (4-OH-dimethyltryptamine), a non-selective serotonin 2A receptor (5-HT2AR) agonist.
+Psilocybin is a naturally occurring psychedelic prodrug (a compound that, after ingestion, is converted within the body into a pharmacologically active drug) found in magic mushrooms.
+Upon ingesting psilocybin mushrooms, the psilocybin reacts with your stomach acids to convert into psilocin, which stimulates development and absorption of serotonin in the brain.

 Common Species of the Psilocybe Genus

-Appearance: Described by mycologist Paul Stamets as “the most majestic of the Psilocybes”, this species is generally larger than other Psilocybe species, though this may be due to generations of genetic isolation.
-They possess thick stems and large, broad caps that are brown, becoming paler to almost white at the margin, and fading to more golden-brown or yellowish with maturity.
+Appearance: Cubes are generally larger than other Psilocybes, likely due to generations of genetic isolation.
+They have thick stems and large, broad caps that are brown but increasingly pale as you trace them out to the margin of the cap where they are almost white, and fading to more golden-brown or yellowish with maturity.

 For more information on individual Psilocybe cubensis strains, read Frshminds’ Psilocybe Cubensis Magic Mushroom Subspecies guide.

 History: This mushroom probably started the modern magic mushroom movement.
 Famously, the first well-documented case of psilocybe intoxication occurred when a dad and his 4 children were foraging for mushrooms in London’s Green Park at the close of the 18th century, and were pleased to find plentiful Psilocybe semilanceata, and brought them home for dinner.
 We can assume that mom was NOT impressed.